VirgilSecurity/virgil-cli/doc/markdown/virgil-card-revoke-global.1.md

 DESCRIPTION
 ===========

-The utility allows you to revoke a global Virgil Card from the Keys Service.
+The utility allows you to revoke a Global Virgil Card from the Keys Service.

 OPTIONS
 =======